Leads: David Ng (host)

 This professional development workshop is currently paused due to COVID.
 We are hopeful that we'll be able to announce our 4th annual Game-Base STEM Hackathon!
 Like before, we’re looking for keen members of the teaching community to explore this innovative form of professional development with us.

-Oh yeah, there’s also a side perk to this workshop – if you do come out, you’ll be eligible for a $100 mini grant if you choose to continue with your day’s work, as well as special access to the Phylo game website.
-This will enable your class to easily make their own biodiversity cards (see here for more information on that).
+Oh yeah, there’s also a side perk to this workshop – if you do come out, you’ll be eligible for a $50 mini grant, which you can use to continue crafting your designed game.
 As well, you’ll receive two complimentary Phylo decks – this one and this one.

 "Everything about the workshop was fantastic; organization, agenda, food, setting, people, instruction... top shelf work here."− Feedback from our 2016 Hackathon